 There are photographs of the property, along with the owner’s contact information.

 There are some caveats — not all vacation homes may be described accurately, and the photos may be misleading.
 Before booking a rental, do some research to make sure it is a suitable location and is in good shape.
 Check the reviews from people who have stayed at the property.
 These can give you an idea of the condition/location of the property, what it has to offer, and how easy the owner is to work with.
-You may also find that there are some added perks such as snorkel equipment, grills, and more that you would be able to use.
+You may also find that there are some added perks such as snorkel equipment, grills, canoes or kayaks, and more.

 Vacation rentals oftentimes require a deposit and a final payment just before your departure date.
 Many of the nicer properties get booked up several months in advance, so it is best to start planning early.

 Find out if there are any added fees and what the cancellation policy is.
 Travel during the off-peak season will usually result in a lower rate — which may be quite substantial.
 For example, you may find a beautiful ski lodge that rents out for less than half the cost during the summer months.

 Vacation rentals come in many shapes and sizes.
 They may be waterfront beach houses, mountain cottages or ski lodges, yurts, rentals in resort areas, apartments, condos, houses, and more.
 You can also find rentals that are geared toward families with children, and some even have rooms that are decorated just for kids.

 How to avoid problems with a vacation rental:

 Check the location and property photos and description thoroughly: